leezer3/OpenBVE-Site/play-japanese/index.md

 ---
 layout: page
-title: Playing openBVE
+title: Playing OpenBVE
 description: "Instructions on how to install and play new addons"
 share: true
 ---

 # Japanese Signals and Signs

-Some routes make use of Japanese signals and signs which are provided as part of openBVE.
+Some routes make use of Japanese signals and signs which are provided as part of OpenBVE.
 These signals and signs are explained on the following page.

 ---